shapsider/monae/README.md

 In ipynb files, select one of four datasets: `pbmc, chen2019, ma2020, muto2021`.

 # Monae-Extension
-A more stable and faster training strategy is provided here for Monae's variant Monae-E. Run the following files in sequence:
+At present, the repo released a stable and convenient training strategy for Monae's variant Monae-E. Run the following files in sequence:

 1. preprocess_1.py: data preprocess and constructing graph guidance.
 2. preprocess_2.py: Unified learning of cell and feature representations.